River Point | LEED Gold | Photo: Roman Grant

 Project team roles

-• Project Administrator: This team member acts as a project manager, overseeing the LEED project as well as which project team members are responsible for certain tasks, credits or prerequisites.
+- Project Administrator: This team member acts as a project manager, overseeing the LEED project as well as which project team members are responsible for certain tasks, credits or prerequisites.
 The project administrator plays a key quality role by checking that the LEED application is complete and accurate before submitting the project to GBCI for review and accepting the review results once the review is complete.
-Note: the individual who initially registers the project will automatically be granted the role of the project administrator, but the owner may transfer this role to another team member at any time.
+Note: the individual who initially registers the project will automatically be granted the role of the project administrator, but this can be transferred to another team member at any time by the administrator or owner.

 Important considerations